The Complexity of Online Bribery in Sequential Elections: Online Bribery for Specific Election Systems

 \begin{theorem} For each scoring vector $\alpha = (\alpha_1, \ldots, \alpha_m)$, \begin{enumerate} \item $\onlinesystempwb{\alpha}$ and $\onlinesystemdpwb{\alpha}$ are in \p\ if $\alpha_1 = \alpha_m$ and $\np$-hard otherwise; \item $\onlinesystemwb{\alpha}$ and $\onlinesystemdwb{\alpha}$ are in \p\ if $\alpha_2 = \alpha_m$ and $\np$-hard otherwise; and \item $\onlinesystemb{\alpha}, \onlinesystemdb{\alpha}, \onlinesystempb{\alpha}$, and $\onlinesystemdpb{\alpha}$ are in \p. \end{enumerate} \end{theorem}

+Note that Theorem~\ref{t:scoring-dichotomy} implies the lower bound of Theorem~\ref{t:plurality-hard}, but does not imply Theorem~\ref{t:plurality-easy}, since in that theorem the number of candidates is not fixed.
+Theorem~\ref{t:scoring-dichotomy} does apply to 3-candidate Veto, for which we will additionally prove higher lower bounds in Theorem~\ref{t:veto}.

 \begin{proof} If $\alpha_1 = \alpha_m$, all candidates are always winners.
 If $\alpha_1 > \alpha_2 = \alpha_m$, this is in essence Plurality, which is handled in the theorems above.
-In all other constructive cases, the hardness follows from the hardness for $\alpha$-Weighted-Manipulation from~\cite{hem-hem:j:dichotomy-scoring} and Theorem~\ref{t:m-to-b}.
-In all other destructive cases, the hardness follows from the hardness for $\alpha$-Weighted-Manipulation in the unique winner model from~\cite{hem-hem:j:dichotomy-scoring} and Theorem~\ref{t:m-to-b}.
-(Note that $\alpha$-Destructive-Weighted-Manipulation is easily seen to be in \p.
+In all other constructive cases, the hardness follows from the hardness for $\systemwcm{\alpha}$ from Hemaspaandra and Hemaspaandra~\cite{hem-hem:j:dichotomy-scoring} and Theorem~\ref{t:m-to-b}.
+In all other destructive cases, the hardness follows from the hardness for $\systemwcm{\alpha}$ in the unique winner model from Hemaspaandra and Hemaspaandra~\cite{hem-hem:j:dichotomy-scoring} and Theorem~\ref{t:m-to-b}.
+(Note that $\systemdwcm{\alpha}$ is easily seen to be in \p.
 Basically, to make $d$ not a winner, we need an $a$ such that $a$'s score is higher than $d$'s score.
 So, make all manipulators vote $a > \cdots > d$, and compute the scores.
 So, this does not help us with the lower bound for $\onlinesystemdpwb{\alpha}$.)

 For the last case, we first look at the unpriced, unweighted case, even though the result follows from the priced case.
 We do this because the algorithm for this case is much simpler.
 Note that it follows from Observation~\ref{o:bribers-last} that we can assume that all bribed voters go last and so we have $k'$ nonbribed voters followed by $k$ bribed voters.
-Since there are only a constant number of different votes, simply brute-force to determine whether it is the case that for all (polynomially many) possible $k'$ votes, there are $k$ votes such that a candidate that is preferred to $d$ is a winner (for constructive) or such that no candidate that $d$ is preferred to is a winner.
+Since there are only a constant number of different votes (since $m$ is a constant), simply brute-force to determine whether it is the case that for all (polynomially many) possible $k'$ votes, there are $k$ votes such that a candidate that is preferred to $d$ is a winner (for constructive) or such that no candidate that $d$ is preferred to is a winner.

 Note that if we have prices, we can not assume that the bribed voters come last.
 We also can not assume that we bribe the cheapest voters, since later voters have more power than earlier voters, and so a more expensive later voter could be a better choice to bribe than a cheaper earlier voter.
 Still, we can solve the priced cases in polynomial time, by using dynamic programming.
 It is crucial that the scores for unweighted elections are $O(\log n)$.